1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 Email address: [email protected]

-2. CONTENT AND PURPOSE OF THE PROSPECTUS
+2. CONTENT AND PURPOSE OF THIS NOTICE

 – the identity of the Data Controller,

-- the purposes of the processing,
+– the purpose of the data processing,

-- the duration of the data processing,
+– the duration of the data processing, and

 - the requirements of data protection and data security; and